rummens/hassio-hdd-tools/hdd_tools/README.md

 ## General

 This add-on provides information about HDD S.M.A.R.T. values using smartmontools.
-- By default the temperature reported by S.M.A.R.T. is visible in Home Assistant via sensor `sensor.hdd_smart`, but you can select to report S.M.A.R.T. status passed value if you prefer.
+- By default, the temperature reported by S.M.A.R.T. is visible in Home Assistant via sensor `sensor.hdd_smart`, but you can select to report S.M.A.R.T. status passed value if you prefer.
 - All the S.M.A.R.T. attributes are mapped to the sensor as attributes.
 You can use `template` sensors in Home Assistant to publish them as sensors too.
 - Optionally, at start, add-on runs PiBenchmarks https://jamesachambers.com/raspberry-pi-storage-benchmarks-2019-benchmarking-script/ and stores output in _/share/hdd_tools/performance.log_